 It's very important to note that you should only purchase Delta-8 THC products from reputable brands and established cannabis retailers.
 We do not recommend purchasing any products that contain Delta-8 THC from gas stations or vape shops.
 If you are looking for a reputable place to explore these products, here are a few brands that we trust and recommend:

 NuLeaf Naturals Full Spectrum Delta 8 THC Oil is made from organic hemp and organic virgin hemp seed extract.
-It's available in a 150 mg bottle and a 450 mg bottle, which both provide 15 mg of Delta 8 THC per serving.
+It's available in a 225 mg, 450 mg, 750 mg, and 1500 mg sized bottles, all of which provide 15 mg of Delta 8 THC per serving.
 This formula is also available in a soft gel.

 The Botany Farms Delta-10 THC Vape Cartridge actually contains both Delta-10 and Delta-8 THC.This is designed to provide the desired effects of Delta-8 THC but without the drowsiness.
 They also offer a vape cartridge with a 1:1 concentration of Delta-8 THC and Delta-10 THC.
 Note that while vape products can be used to aid in smoking cessation, we do not recommend vaping or smoking because of the negative health effects they can cause.